Steve is such a cool name.

 First a word about my dear friend Steve.
 He’s nuts.
 No, not nuts in crazy type nuts, but he’s far more comfortable flying at 50’ above terra firma than at 20,000’.
 In fact, he was so comfortable flying next to the ground that his nickname in college became “Buzz” …as in buzzing things in an airplane by flying over them REALLY low (and I mean very NOT high).
-After college one of his first jobs was to take a very niche job in the world of flying called the “pipeline patrol”.
+His first job after college was flying in the very niche world of what’s called the “pipeline patrol”.
 It’s so niche, that very few pilots have actually heard of it.
 You essentially fly a very small aircraft, literally hundreds of miles across the country at an altitude of well under 100’, simply following the various oil pipelines looking for leaks (I would guess that nowadays that job is either done with sensors or drones).
 It’s a job that is grossly underpaid, very dangerous, avoided by 99.9 % of the pilot population, and it was right up Steve (Buzz’s) alley…he loved it.

 (Typical cockpit of the Beechcraft Model 99.)

 [A note about the term “pilotage”.
 It refers to a form of visual navigation whereby you compare your intended course to what you’re witnessing out the windshield.
 If your intended course takes you just north of a small town with 3 roads through it…you locate it visually out the windshield…and simply adjust your heading to pass north of said town.
 If your course takes you over a lake shaped like Abraham Lincoln’s head…just aim for Abe’s face and you’re on course.
-It’s the simplest form of navigation, and as long as you can see out the windshield, then you’re golden.]
+It’s the simplest form of navigation, and as long as you can peer out the windshield; you’re golden.
 Our problem became one of altitude and visibility.
-Simply put, pilotage is fairly easy from several thousand feet in the air, it’s an entirely different thing down at the heights that Buzz was inching us toward.
+Simply put, pilotage is fairly easy from several thousand feet in the air, it’s an entirely different thing down at the heights that Buzz was inching us toward.]

 O.K., so now we’re at 500’ above the ground and going lower.
 Fine, but as the defacto navigator for this mission, I was going to have to really up my game.
-400’… Me:” OK, Buzz, over the next tree line, you’ll see a water tower, pass south of that tower…your heading should be roughly 230 degrees”.
-300’…things are starting to get really “interesting” …at about 250 miles per hour, houses, roads, cars, cows, etc., are passing by with the speed of a bullet.
-200’…Me:” OK Buzz, see the small lake?
-Come right 15 degrees and just nip the north shore…watch that sailboat!
+As we descended through 400’… Me:” OK, Buzz, over the next tree line, you’ll see a water tower… pass south of that tower…your heading should be roughly 230 degrees”.
+At 300’…things are starting to get really “interesting” …at about 250 miles per hour, houses, roads, cars, cows, etc., are passing by with the speed of a bullet.
+At 200’…Me:” OK Buzz, see the small lake?
+Come right 15 degrees and just nip the north shore…watch out for that sailboat!
 Over the next tree line, keep the railroad track on our left.”
-100’… (now he has my TOTAL attention!) …
+At 100’ now… (and now he has my COMPLETE, un-divided attention!) …

 (Headband of the Japanese air forces in World War II.)